 There was no pressure and I felt very at home there.
 I did an overnight (on an unofficial visit) and was able to spend time with JoJo Marasco and I met some of the guys from the team.
 The team has a very tight bond.

-All of that made me realize Syracuse was the place for me.
+All of that made me realize Syracuse is the place for me.

 What other schools were you considering and what schools did you visit?